 The upstream pre-equalization mechanism relies on the interactions of the DOCSIS ranging process in order to determine and adjust the CM pre-equalization coefficients.
-The intent is for the CM to use its coefficients to predistort the upstream signal such that the pre-distortion equals the approximate inverse of the upstream path distortion, so that as the pre-distorted upstream signal travels through the network it is corrected and arrives free of distortion at the upstream receiver at the CMTS.
+The intent is for the CM to use its

-The pre-equalization coefficients of the CM are the complex coefficients (F1 through F24) of the 24-tap linear transversal filter structure shown in Figure 4.
+The pre-equalization coefficients of the CM are the complex coefficients (F1 through F24) of the 24-tap linear transversal filter structure shown in Figure 5.

-Figure 4 - Upstream Equalizer Structure
+Figure 5 - Upstream Equalizer Structure

-In this structure the blocks with z^{-1} label represents delay elements, each of which in the DOCSIS 2.0 pre-equalizer is the symbol period T (in DOCSIS 1.1 it can also represent delays equal to T/2 and T/4).
+In this structure the blocks with $z^{-1}$ label represents delay elements, each of which in the DOCSIS 2.0 pre-equalizer is the symbol period T (in DOCSIS 1.1 it can also represent delays equal to T/2 and T/4).

 In the ranging process the CM sends a ranging request message (RNG-REQ) to the CMTS.
 The CMTS may use a known portion of this message, such as the preamble, as well as other known messages to determine the quality of the received signal, as well as to determine the adjustment the CM should make to its pre-equalization coefficients to better compensate the upstream distortion.
 In response to the RNG-REQ message, the CMTS sends a ranging response (RNG-RSP) message with a set of 24 coefficients and a parameter that indicates whether these coefficients are intended to result in a set or adjust operation by the CM.
 In the case of a set command, the CM will replace its existing coefficients with the ones sent by the CMTS.
-In the case of an adjust command, the CM convolves its coefficients with the ones sent by the CMTS to achieve the adjusted coefficients (Figure 5).
+In the case of an adjust command, the CM convolves its coefficients with the ones sent by the CMTS to achieve the adjusted coefficients (Figure 6).

-Figure 5 - CM-CMTS Ranging Interaction Enabling Pre-equalization Process
+Figure 6 - CM-CMTS Ranging Interaction Enabling Pre-equalization Process